sandroasp/BizTalk-Server-Resources/PowerShell-scripts/generic-Check-Installed-Certificates/README.md

 # Check where a specific certificated is installed with PowerShell

-These PowerShell scripts will allow you to get information were a specific certificated is installed on the machine by search by it's thumbprint.
+These PowerShell scripts will allow you to get information where a specific certificated is installed on the machine by search by it's thumbprint.

 THESE POWERSHELL SCRIPTS ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.